Pahansith7/Digital-Filter-Design-2-Smoothing-Filters-Ensemble-Averaging-and-FIR-and-IIR-Filters-/README.md

 ---

 ## Acknowledgments
-This project was completed as part of the **BM4152 Bio-Signal Processing** course under the guidance of faculty members at the Department of Electronic and Telecommunication Engineering, University of Moratuwa.
+This project was completed as part of the **BM4152 Bio-Signal Processing** course.
 ---